DATA PRIVACY NOTICE

 Our lawful basis for processing your special categories of data:

-- Processing relates to personal data manifestly made public by the data subject - Occasionally, relevant information relating to health or family circumstances given freely by potential client during a Success Breakthrough call, other personal call, email or text; or available online
+- Processing relates to personal data manifestly made public by the data subject - Occasionally, relevant information relating to health or family circumstances given freely by potential client during a Success Breakthrough call, other personal call, email, text or group session; or otherwise available online

 6. Sharing your personal data